rocklabs-io/ic-token/motoko/erc20-simple-storage/readme.md

 ## ERC20 style token template for the IC

-Support storage of history operations.
+Support storage of history operations, token logic and history storage in the same canister.

 ## Reference